xiaosha007/Alumni-Center/README.md

 </p>

 ## Notes
-Since our project is submitted, we do not continue the hosting plan on hostinger.com and thus, the server is no longer functioning and the app cannot function now.
+Since our project is submitted, we do not continue the hosting plan on hostinger.com and thus, the server is no longer functioning and the apk is not working now.